If you’re a single shopper and aren’t sure how to grocery shop for one person it’s easy.

 Even my wife can tell you that the prices were shocking to her when she was visiting me.

 Before I met my wife I would shop about 2-3 times a week only because in the UK most of us have a refrigerator the size of a beer fridge.

 You can’t store much inside of it but I taught myself how to grocery shop and buy only the groceries I needed for that week.

 Some of the best recipes I have ever created were when I was single.

 I was able to eat very healthily on a limited budget because I chose to invest time into what I ate.

-I was a huge fan of tortellini because it was cheap but also nutritious.
+You couldn’t get me away from tortellini because it was cheap but also nutritious.

 I was always experimenting and that’s how my passion for food grew over the years.

 Typically I would grocery shop on a Monday so I would have food for a day or two and again on Wednesday and maybe Friday if I needed.